Hello Triangle 🟒¢

 WGPURenderPipeline pipeline = wgpuDeviceCreateRenderPipeline(device, &pipelineDesc);

 We now detail the configuration of the different stages.
-We start with a very minimal setup where we leave a lot of features unused, they will be introduce progressively in the next chapters.
+We start with a very minimal setup where we leave a lot of features unused, they will be introduced progressively in the next chapters.

 Both the vertex fetch and vertex shader stages are configured through the vertex state structure, accessible at pipelineDesc.vertex.